 7. Financing facilities Note: the term "facility' includes all forms of financing arrangements available to the entity.
 Add notes as necessary for an understanding of the sources of finance available to the entity.
-Total facility amount at quarter end \$A'000 Amount drawn at quarter end \$A'000 7.1 Loan facilities - - 7.2 Credit standby arrangements - - 7.3 Other (please specify) - - 7.4 Total financing facilities - - 7.5 Unused financing facilities available at qu uarter end - 7.6 Include in the box below a description of eac rate, maturity date and whether it is secured facilities have been entered into or are propo- include a note providing details of those facil or unsecured.
-If any add osed to be entered into af itional financing 8.
-Estimated cash available for future or perating activities \$A'000 0.4 Not each from //wood in) an aroting activities (item 1.0) (1.422)
+Total facility amount at quarter end \$A'000 Amount drawn at quarter end \$A'000

+7.1 Loan facilities - -

+7.2 Credit standby arrangements - -

+7.3 Other (please specify) - -

+7.4 Total financing facilities - -

+7.5 Unused financing facilities available at qu arter end -

+7.6 Include in the box below a description of each facility above, including the lender, interest rate, maturity date and whether it is secured or unsecured.
+If any additional financing facilities have been entered into or are proposed to be entered into after quarter end, include a note providing details of those facilities as well. itional financing

-8.1 Net ca ash from / (used in) operating activities (item 1.9) (1,432) 8.2 Cash and cash equivalents at quarter end (item 4.6) 18,615 8.3 Unuse ed finance facilities available at quarter end (item 7.5) - 8.4 Total a available funding (item 8.2 + item 8.3) 18,615 8.5 Estim item 8 ated quarters of funding available (item 8.4 divided by 3.1) 13 the entity has reported positive net operating cash flows in item 1.9, answer ite or the estimated quarters of funding available must be included in item 8.5. em 8.5 as "N/A".
-Otherwise, a 8.6 If item If item 8.5 is less than 2 quarters, please provide answers to the following questions: 8.6.1 Does the entity expect that it will continue to have the current cash flows for the time being and, if not, why not? level of net operating 8.6.2 Has the entity taken any steps, or does it propose to take any cash to fund its operations and, if so, what are those steps as believe that they will be successful? • 1
+8. Estimated cash available for future operating activities \$A'000 8.1 Net cash from / (used in) operating activities (item 1.9) (1,432) 8.2 Cash and cash equivalents at quarter end (item 4.6) 18,615 8.3 Unused finance facilities available at quarter end (item 7.5) - 8.4 Total available funding (item 8.2 + item 8.3) 18,615 8.5 Estimated quarters of funding available (item 8.4 divided by item 8.1) 13 Note: if the entity has reported positive net operating cash flows in item 1.9, answer item figure for the estimated quarters of funding available must be included in item 8.5.
+8.5 as "N/A".
+Otherwise, a 0.6 If item 9.5 is less than 2 quarters, places provide analysis to the follows

-8.6.3 Does the entity expect to be able to continue its operations and to meet its business objectives and, if so, on what basis?
+- 8.6 If item 8.5 is less than 2 quarters, please provide answers to the following questions: - 8.6.1 Does the entity expect that it will continue to have the current level of net operating cash flows for the time being and, if not, why not? - 8.6.2 Has the entity taken any steps, or does it propose to take any steps, to raise further cash to fund its operations and, if so, what are those steps and how likely does it believe that they will be successful? - 8.6.3 Does the entity expect to be able to continue its operations and to meet its business objectives and, if so, on what basis?